per2jensen/dar-backup-image/README.md

 This image makes it easy to run `dar-backup` in a clean, isolated container environment — perfect for use in cron jobs, systemd timers, or CI pipelines.
 Whether you're backing up from FUSE-based cloud storage or verifying years-old archives, this image delivers consistent, reproducible results without requiring dar or Python tooling on the host.

-At its core is `dar-backup`, a Python-powered CLI that wraps dar and par2 for reliable full, differential, and incremental backups.
+At it's core is `dar-backup`, a Python-powered CLI that wraps dar and par2 for reliable full, differential, and incremental backups.
 It validates archives, performs restore tests, manages catalog databases, and optionally generates redundancy files to protect against bit rot.

 🔧 Highlights